How to decide on what kind of freelance writer website you should build

 You also have to buy a domain name from somewhere like Namecheap, which costs $10–15 a year.
 (Pro tip: buy your domain name for as many years as you possibly can; it’s cheaper).
 You‘ll have to find your own hosting services, which varies in price.
 Bluehost runs deals for the first year, but after that, the price increases to about $7 per month.
 Not to mention, there are premium plugins you may use that can cost money.

-Bottom line: If you want more flexibility, plan on making the most of the platform’s powerful features and are tech-savvy, WordPress will impress.
+Bottom line: if you want more flexibility, plan on making the most of the platform’s powerful features, and are tech-savvy, WordPress will impress.
 Just be ready to pay for quality.

 And finally—finally, we promise—a note about portfolios.
 Writers need websites; they also need portfolios of work.
 You may find that early in your career you just need a portfolio until you can build up writing services and referrals you’d advertise on your website.
-Until then, if you’re looking for something a little more simple, check out our favourite writing portfolio builders.
+Until then, if you’re looking for something a little more simple, check out our favorite writing portfolio builders.

 7 Great Free Portfolio Sites for Writers